Mozoloa/Easy-Dreambooth-Windows/README.md

 9. Launch the program (optionaly from your taskbar !)
 10. This will launch a powershell window before the UI, Wait for it to install all that's needed, this can take a while

-# <a name="settings-things-up"></a> Setting things up in the UI
+# <a name="setting-things-up"></a> Setting things up in the UI
-⚠️ ***During all the steps bellow, do not use folders with weird special characters in their path, this will break things and I don't plan on actively fixing potential weird paths***
+***⚠️ During all the steps below, do not use folders with weird special characters in their path, this will break things and I don't plan on actively fixing potential weird paths***

 ![UI](./readme-images/UI.png)